I read this irritating quote from Jerry bridges the other day.

 This is an inductive argument in the form of arguing from analogy, which is invalid. [ That is, X, R, T, and F all have characteristic 1, 2, and 3.
 Also, X, R and T have characteristic 4.
 Thus, F has characteristic 4 as well. ]

 The problem with an invalid argument from analogy is when one takes it further.
 If we see where it leads it would imply that pain is not merely something to “steward,” but even a “gift.”
 I surely take my “talent” to play music for God as a gift – and money, and time.
 Some theologies treat pain like a sick religious fetish.
-Christian masochists.
+The Kingdom of self rules them.
+The kingdom of human superstitions (induction) and human starting points of knowledge is their idol and god.

 We do in fact know –broadly speaking—what to do with suffering that GOD CAUSES in us.
 Everything in reality is explained by God directly causing it.
 So What?
 This gives us no command to know what we “ought to do,” when God causes something.
 Hannah knew what to do when she dealt with the pain of not having a child, she asked for a miracle and received one – a gift.
 She did not like the pain and wanted it to go away.
 God gave her a son, as a gift.
 The pain stopped.
 God has commanded us to believe in His promises.
 Christian ethics is not an inductive conclusion taken from some nebulous notion of what one thinks God’s causality is doing at a given moment.